|Nutritional Guidelines (per serving)|

 - 3 teaspoons vanilla extract

-- Chill the chocolate mixture for about 15 to 20 minutes, then shape into 1-inch balls.
-I didn't find the mixture sticky, but you could butter your hands if necessary.
+Chill the chocolate mixture for about 15 to 20 minutes, then shape into 1-inch balls.
+If the mixture is sticky, butter your hands if necessary.

-- Store in tightly covered containers separated with sheets of wax paper.
+Store the chocolate coconut candies in tightly covered containers separated with sheets of wax paper.

 - Use a small cookie scoop to help make the candy uniform in size, and then use your hands to shape them into smooth balls.